 (f) Nonpayment of fines.
 All fines imposed by citations under this section shall be due within ten days of service of the citation except as otherwise set forth herein.
 The failure to pay when due any fine imposed under this section shall constitute a failure to appear or otherwise respond under WV Code 8-10-2b(c) and may result in the issuance of a warrant and notification ofto the DMV.

 (g) Repeat violations.
-If a person has been previously served with a notice of violation with regard to a specific for a violation contained in subsection 3-26(a)(3), whether or not the violation is timely corrected or a citation is issued, he shall not be entitled to receive any additional notice(s) of violation for the same category of violation if it the same category of violation is repeated within a six-month period of the issuance of either a notice of violation or a citation,and tThe enforcement official may proceed in accordance with subsection 3-26(d) without further notice to the violator.
+If a person has been previously served with a notice of violation with regard to a specific for a violation contained in subsection 3-26(a)(3), whether or not the violation is timely corrected or a citation is issued, he shall not be entitled to receive any additional notice(s) of violation for the same category of violation if it the same category of violation is repeated within a six-month period of the issuance of either a notice of violation or a citation,.and tThe enforcement official may proceed in accordance with subsection 3-26(d) without further notice to the violator.

 (h) Appeal.